JetBrains/lets-plot-kotlin/docs/geotools.md

 Lets-Plot API includes the `SpatialDataset` (`jetbrains.letsPlot.spatial`) class serving as a bridge between external spatial data-types and Lets-Plot geometry layers.

-A set of Kotlin extension methods with signature the`toSpatialDataset(decimals: Int = 10): SpatialDataset` is provided to facilitate converting `GeoTools` objects to an instance of the `SpatialDataset` class.
+A set of Kotlin extension methods with the signature `toSpatialDataset(decimals: Int = 10): SpatialDataset` is provided to facilitate converting `GeoTools` objects to an instance of the `SpatialDataset` class.

 ```